Closings and cancellations following the September 11 attacks: New York City Subway

 There were no reported casualties on the subway or loss of train cars, but a Motor Coach Industries coach bus was destroyed.
 Another bus was damaged, but was repaired and returned to normal service with a special commemoration livery.

 PATH

 PATH started evacuating passengers from its Manhattan trains and tracks within minutes of the first plane crash.
-The PATH station at World Trade Center was heavily damaged (a train parked in the station was crushed by debris and was removed during the excavation process in January 2002) and all service was suspended.
+The PATH station at World Trade Center was heavily damaged, and all services were suspended.
 For several hours, PATH did not run any trains to Manhattan, but was able to restore service on the Uptown Hudson Tubes to 33rd Street by the afternoon.
 Exchange Place was unusable since the switch configuration at the time required all trains to continue to World Trade Center.
 As a result, PATH ran a modified service: Hoboken-Journal Square, Hoboken-33rd Street, and Newark-33rd Street.
 Exchange Place reopened with modifications on June 29, 2003; a temporary station replacing World Trade Center opened on November 23.